bringauto/etna/scripts/README.md

 # BringAuto Etna helper scripts

-Directory contains scripts which helps newcomers to understand how the BringAuto software and hardware platform works.
+Directory contains scripts which help newcomers understand how the BringAuto software and hardware platform works.

 ## Requirements